 Are you interested in cool new ways to travel with a tight budget?
 Well, you have come to the right place to get my secret tips for earning credit card reward points!

-Last year, I traveled used 238,000 frequent flier miles for travel all around the world.
+Last year, I traveled using 238,000 frequent flier miles for travel all around the world.
 The total spent on flights was a whopping $127. and you can do this too!

 The problem with this dream is that I am self-employed.
 That means zero sick time, vacation or personal days.
 Also, I am the marketing department.
 Therefore, if I am not moving the business forward, it shows in my bank account.

 I tell ya, I needed a break!
 The gig lifestyle was starting to wear on me after over a decade of chasing wedding photography gigs.
 I was getting stagnant in my photography and in my heart.

 Soooooo, the idea that I would be able to actually take the time off of work to reboot and just travel was a terrifying thought.
 Until now, all of my travel was always mixing business in too, like photographing family portraits in the town I visited.
-For this trip, I needed be real about the negative impact this would have on my small business.
+For this trip, I needed to be real about the negative impact this would have on my small business.

-I decided that the best course of action was a three step process:
+I decided that the best course of action was a three-step process: